hweidner/quaternion/README.md

 Copyright and License
 ---------------------

-Copyright 2013 by Harald Weidner <hweidner@gmx.net>.
-All rights reserved.
-Use of this source code is governed by the GNU Lesser General Public License Version 3 that can be found in the LICENSE file.

-This package is released under the GNU Lesser General Public License, Version
+This package is released under the MIT license.
-3. The full license text can be found in the LICENSE file of the source code distribution.
+The full license text can be found in the [LICENSE](LICENSE) file.